ai-labs/ai-labs.github.io/_posts/2018-07-20-NN-based-code-detector-in-raw-text.md

 The input sequence was vectorized symbol-by-symbol on the entire set of [printable characters](https://docs.python.org/3/library/string.html).
 The 'pad' number is 0 (PAD = 0) and 'end of sequence is 1' (EOS = 1).
 Two vectorization strategies for output sequences are verified:

-1. The injection of a code marker (number 2 and 3) for the beginning and end of the code and further vectorization on the set of [printable characters](https://docs.python.org/3/library/string.html).
-2. The output sequence vectorization only with markers 'code' (2) and 'text' (3).
-Thus, the output sequences were as follows: 33333333333333332222222222222222222333333333333333333333000001.

 <table>
 <tr>
 <td>Strategy 1</td>